Cities Appeal Campaign Tools

-More than seven decades on from the atomic destruction of Hiroshima and Nagasaki, we are still living under the shadow of the bomb.
+More than 75 years on from the atomic destruction of Hiroshima and Nagasaki, we are still living under the shadow of the bomb.
 Almost 14,000 nuclear weapons remain in our world, held by nine nations.

 “Our city/town is deeply concerned about the grave threat that nuclear weapons pose to communities throughout the world.
 We firmly believe that our residents have the right to live in a world free from this threat.
 Any use of nuclear weapons, whether deliberate or accidental, would have catastrophic, far-reaching and long-lasting consequences for people and the environment.

 Therefore, we warmly welcome the adoption of the Treaty on the Prohibition of Nuclear Weapons by the United Nations in 2017, and we call on our national government to sign and ratify it without delay.” (www.icanw.org.au/cities)

 I hope you will take this small but significant step to ensure Australia gets on the right side of history.
 Please confirm your endorsement by emailing email@example.com.